Cartan Actions of Higher Rank Abelian Groups and their Classification: Finite returns: Constructing a rank one factor

 The plan is as follows: We wish to show that the $\ell$-component, and the $W^{\pm \alpha}$-components of the $W^{s/u}_{a'}$-paths are trivial.
 So we turn them into continuous functions depending on the points $y$ and $z$.
 If the components are not trivial at some point, they can be made arbitrarily small by continuity and the fact that they are trivial for the trivial path.
-Each component can be pushed to the end, giving rise to a new intersection point of $M^\alpha(x)$ if nontrivial.
+Together, these components can be pushed to appear as the last legs of the path using Corollary \ref{cor:holonomy-action}.
+We may further control their distances using Lemma \ref{lem:holonomy-bounded-der}, which gives rise to a new intersection point of $W^H(x)$ with $M^\alpha(x)$ if nontrivial.
 By the discreteness assumption, we will conclude that the components must be trivial at all points.